nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 ### Example 1: Hear a tone when pressing NVDA+A

-Let us start with a simple example: if you press NVDA+A, you would hear a tone for 1 second from any program.
+Let us start with a simple example: if you press NVDA+A, you will hear a tone for 1 second in any program.
 Since we want to use this everywhere, it must be a global plugin.

 First, if you haven't done so, enable development scratchpad.
-Then open your user configuration folder, then open scratchpad folder (if it exists), then select globalPlugins folder.
+Then open your user configuration folder, then open the scratchpad folder (if it exists--create it if not), then select globalPlugins folder.
 Create a new .py file and give it a descriptive name such as example1.py (it is strongly recommended that when you name your global plugin file, give it a short descriptive name).
 Then open the newly created .py file in the word processor.

 The below code implements our example.
 Put this in your .py file as exactly as shown: